webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Curses-the-World.md

 ---
 aliases:
-  - Curses the World
+- "Curses the World"
 tags:
 - Compendium/CSRD/en/Foci/Curses-the-World
 - Focus/Category/Fairytale
-title: Curses the World
-collection: Foci
-kind: Compendium
 ---

 ## Curses the World
 Fuck the world and its horrors.
 You have a mean streak living inside you that you can’t control—and honestly have no desire to.
 You’d never hurt your friends and family, of course.
 But everyone and everything else?
 Curse them.